hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-0.md

 6\. **Deploying a Sentiment Classification Model**: You will create a Scala IntelliJ project in which you develop a Spark Structured Streaming application that streams the data from Kafka topic "tweets" on HDP, processes the tweet JSON data by adding sentiment and streaming the data into Kafka topic "tweetsSentiment" on HDF.

-7\. **Querying the Sentiment Tweets**: You will use Druid to query the sentiment tweet data, verify the data was stored and show the sentiment score for tweets.
+7\. **Visualizing Sentiment Scores**: You will use Zeppelin's Phoenix Interpreter to perform SQL queries against the noSQL HBase table "tweets_sentiment" for the sum of happy and sad tweets and perform visualizations of the results.